devsyrem/Solana-Forensic-Toolkit/README.md

 http://localhost:5000
 ```

-You should see the SolFlow login page.
+You should see the Solana Forensic Toolkit login page.
 Since this is a fresh installation, you'll need to create a new account.

 ### Initial Setup